srdmdev8/linux-configuration/README.md

   - TCP (Port 2200)
   - HTTP (Port 80)
   - UDP/NTP (Port 123)
+- Modified the sshd config file to only allow SSH on port 2200
 - Created a new user named "grader" and provided them with sudo permissions
 - Created an SSH key pair for "grader" using `ssh-keygen`
 - Installed and configured PostgreSQL